across-protocol/indexer/README.md

 ### Creating a new library

 Avoid putting shared code in any app.
 Instead, create a new package with the shared code and have the apps import it.
-To do so, you can use this repo's template package (see [link]).
+To do so, you can use this repo's template package following instructions [here](./packages/template/README.md).

 ## Useful Links